 West Volusia CPR, LLC accepts only ONLINE payments.
 Students pay the course fee via PayPal to complete their reservation.
 Payment of the course fee confirms a student’s seat in the desired class date/time.
-The option to “Check Out as Guest” is selected if the student does not possess a PayPal account.
+The option to “Pay with Debit/Credit Card” is selected if the student does not possess a PayPal account.

 To attend an ACLS course, all students must present:

-The American Heart Association provides the choice for online training with hands-on skills evaluation by an AHA instructor.
-First and foremost, the American Heart Association recommends students to find an instructor FIRST to reserve an appointment for the hands-on skills validation.
+The American Heart Association and American Red Cross both provide the choice for online training with hands-on skills evaluation by an instructor.
+First and foremost, it is recommended for students to find an instructor FIRST to reserve an appointment for the hands-on skills validation.
 Additionally, an instructor will provide you with the tools you need to be sure you are ready before you commit time and money on your session.

 *Of Special Note* – Skills validations during the Skills Session with an instructor are performed without any prompting or coaching from the instructor.
-Students are to be competent in performing all skills in accordance within American Heart Association guidelines.
+Students are to be competent in performing all skills in accordance within American Heart Association/American Red Cross guidelines.
 Any student who is not able to perform the skills will have the chance to attend a classroom version of the course to address deficiencies in knowledge/skills performance.
 If this were to occur, the student must first pay the difference between the cost of the classroom course and the Skills Session.
-Refer to the schedule below for exact costs:

 Students who do not pass a Skills Session and choose NOT to attend a classroom course WILL NOT be reimbursed their payment for the Skills Session.